emarcey/cicerone/glossary/styles.md

 * Notes:
 	* history
 		* 18th century, Paulist monks from Italy settled near Munich
-		* they brewed. strong beer for sustenance during Advent and Lent fasts
+		* they brewed strong beer for sustenance during Advent and Lent fasts
 		* They called it "Salvator," or "the Savior"
 		* Began brewing in 1774, began commercial production in early 1800s
 		* other breweries began imitating